haskell-distributed/distributed-process/documentation.md

 #### Managed Processes

+The main idea behind a `ManagedProcess` is to separate the functional and non-functional aspects of an actor.
+By functional, we mean whatever application specific task the actor performs, and by non-functional we mean the *concurrency* or, more precisely, handling of the process' mailbox and its interaction with other actors (i.e., clients).

 Looking at *typed channels*, we noted that their insistence on a specific input domain was more *haskell-ish* than working with bare send and receive primitives.
 The `Async` sub-package also provides a type safe interface for receiving data,